 Frick Collection director, 1964-1972.
 Grier studied architecture at Pennsylvania State University, graduating in 1935.
 His experience with art encouraged him to study art history.
 He continued study at Princeton University, Department of Art and Archeology the same year, taking courses at New York University and working as a field assistant in the Princeton excavation at Antioch (modern Turkey).
 In 1936 he studied at the Institut d'Art et d'Archeologie, University of Paris.

 Pieter Bruegel the Elder authority; Deputy Director, Manchester City Art Gallery, 1961-1966; Professor of Art History, Washington University, Seattle, 1966-1972.
 Grossmann was the son of Maximilian Grossmann, a Surgeon-General in the Austro-Hungarian Army.
+He was born in Stanislaus, Galicia, Austro-Hungarian Empire, which is present-day Ivano-Frankivsk, Ukraine.
 He attended the Staatsgymnasium of the third district (III Bezirk) in Vienna.
 As a student at the Wiener Handelsakademie he met Antoine Seilern who would prove instrumental in his later career.

 Museum director; modernist art historian.
 Grote's father owned a construction firm and his mother was a pianist.
 He studied art history briefly at the university in Jena in 1912 before switching to architecture in Braunschweig (1912-1919), with time off for military service in the First World War.
 After the war he studied art history in Munich and then at Halle.
 He wrote his dissertation at Halle under Paul Frankl on the printmaker Georg Lemberger in 1922.